London 2012 Olympic Games

 However, this meant that the rivalry between the various nationalities was more intense, and provided us with some excellent matches.

-Table tennis players who compete in the Olympic Games are representing their National Olympic Committee rather than their country (for example, competitors from England, Wales, Scotland and Northern Ireland will represent Great Britain), and they had to meet certain eligibility criteria before they can be considered.
+Table tennis players who compete in the Olympic Games are representing their National Olympic Committee rather than their country (for example, competitors from England, Wales, Scotland and Northern Ireland represented Great Britain), and they had to meet certain eligibility criteria before they could be considered.

 So let's take a look at how table tennis players qualified.